 Coinbase was originally built by Brian Armstrong, a former Airbnb engineer, and Fred Ehrsam, a former Goldman Sachs trader, to make it easy for non-technical people to use Bitcoin.
 After securing $150,000 through Y Combinator in June 2012, the company expanded its focus to include professional traders through what’s now known as Coinbase Pro.

-Let’s take a closer look at the company’s evolution over the years and why Coinbase Pro (formerly Coinbase GDAX) has become the most popular platform for professional cryptocurrency traders.
+Let’s take a closer look at the company’s evolution over the years and what turned Coinbase GDAX to Coinbase Pro and how it became the most popular platform for professional cryptocurrency traders.

-Coinbase may have begun as a platform for non-technical people to use Bitcoin.
+Coinbases’ journey from GDAX to Coinbase Pro began as a platform for non-technical people to use Bitcoin.
 Founder and CEO Brian Armstrong recognized early on that it wasn’t easy for non-programmers to buy and sell cryptocurrencies.
 Prior to Coinbase, they had to download a software wallet onto their computer and operate a node on the bitcoin network.

 In 2015, the company broadened its focus to financial professionals.
-The company raised $75 million from the NYSE and several major banks, expanded to support Ethereum, and launched the Coinbase Exchange—a U.S. bitcoin exchange for professional traders that was rebranded as the Global Digital Asset Exchange (GDAX) or Coinbase GDAX a year later.
+To appeal to both the customer bases, the organization the company raised $75 million from the NYSE and several major banks, expanded to support Ethereum, and launched the Coinbase Exchange—a U.S. bitcoin exchange for professional traders.
+While the less experienced users could by Bitcoin from Coinbase, more active users could use an exchange with sophisticated features on the Coinbase Exchange.
+Further down the road, the Coinbase Exchange was rebranded as the Global Digital Asset Exchange (GDAX) or Coinbase GDAX.

 Coinbase vs. Coinbase Pro